alinex/node-codedoc/src/document.md

 Is something missing here?
 Don't hestitate and make an issue on the [GitHub Page](https://github.com/alinex/node-codedoc/issues).

+### Inline Link Posibilities

+The inline link feature `{` `@link <uri> <text>}` allows you two get the link from different sources in the following order (first takes precedence):
+- **known symbols** - if the uri is exactly defined as symbol (from parsing documentation) a link to this documentation is added
+- **documented files** - the path and the filename is checked against all input files which are integrated in the documentation
+- **alinex packages** - if the name starts with 'alinex-' it will automatically get a link to an alinex package of this name
+- else it is kept as text, this means that if it is a complete URL it will become a clickable link

 ### Include Inline Images

 Through a small trick you may add images as inline data.
 Add them as local file link